SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in New Zealand?

+Here is the breakdown.
 New Zealand has 15,000 kilometres of coastline along the Pacific Ocean and Tasman Sea.
 Hector's dolphins live around the South Island, sperm whales gather year-round at Kaikōura, fur seals colonies are widespread, and humpback whales migrate through Cook Strait.
-The Marlborough Sounds, Fiordland and the Sub-Antarctic Islands offer remote, pristine filming environments.
-Marine reserves require DOC permission to access.
+The Marlborough Sounds, Fiordland and the Sub-Antarctic Islands give remote, pristine filming environments.
+Marine reserves need DOC permission to access.

 What wildlife is available in New Zealand?